 A Brief History of the Gatorade Shower

-As we mentioned before, the Gatorade shower received by Andy Reid in 2020 was orange.
-But, what will the Super Bowl betting Gatorade colour be in 2021?
+As we mentioned before, the Gatorade shower received by Bruce Arians in 2021 was blue.
+But, what will the Super Bowl betting Gatorade colour be in 2022?
 Well, let’s take a glance at what’s happened in recent years - below is a list of recent Gatorade shower colours:

 - 2020 - Kansas City Chiefs - Orange

 - 2019 - New England Patriots - Blue

 - 2017 - New England Patriots - None

 - 2015 - New England Patriots - Blue

 - 2013 - Baltimore Ravens - None

 - 2012 - New York Giants - Purple

 - 2011 - Green Bay Packers - Orange

 - 2010 - New Orleans Saints - Orange